History of rugby union matches between Australia and New Zealand

-The first clash in Rugby Union between Australia and New Zealand took place in a test match on 15 August 1903 in Sydney, New South Wales.
+The first game of rugby union between Australia and New Zealand took place in a test match on 15 August 1903 in Sydney, New South Wales.
 On that occasion, New Zealand won 22–3.

 Since 1931, the overall winner of the annual test matches (between one and three games in any given year) between the All Blacks and the Wallabies takes possession of the Bledisloe Cup, named after Lord Bledisloe, who donated the trophy.

-Currently the rivalry is one the most played of any two international rugby union teams, and having played against each other 181 times, the All Blacks lead the series 128 to 45 with 8 draws between them and includes a large number of fixtures recorded for New Zealand as "XV" results.
+Currently the rivalry is one the most played of any two international rugby union teams, and having played against each other 181 times.
+The All Blacks lead the series 128 to 45 with 8 draws between them and includes a large number of fixtures recorded for New Zealand as "XV" results.

 Summary

 The summary below is for all matches where test caps were awarded by both national unions, which leaves out all 24 meetings from 1920 to 1928, in which the governing New Zealand Rugby Union fielded the second level New Zealand XV team rather than the highest All Blacks team.
 The Australian Rugby Union retroactively awarded test status caps to its own players for those matches.